giro3d-org/piero/CONTRIBUTING.md

 -   Sample data to reproduce the issue
 -   Screenshot, video or animated .gif if appropriate.
 Screenshots are particularly useful for exceptions and rendering artifacts.
 If it is a rendering artifact, also include the output of [webglreport.com](http://webglreport.com/) for the computer you have the problem on
 -   Your operating system and version, browser and version, and video card.
 Are they all up-to-date?
 Is the issue specific to one of them?
--   The exact version of Giro3D and Piero.
+-   The exact version of Piero.
 Did this work in a previous version?
 -   Ideas for how to fix or workaround the issue.
 Also mention if you are willing to help fix it.
 If so, the Giro3D team can often provide guidance and the issue may get fixed more quickly with your help

 You don't need to bother with the metadata of the issue (assignees, labels, etc) if you are unsure about them, they will be added later on by other contributors.